 If the government would consider the inflation rate as of August 2022, like normally happens, the annual increase would be 5.43%.
 However, the Portuguese Government has established a limit of 2%, as a way of fighting inflation.
-This increase is applicable for both type of contracts: habitation and commercial.
+This increase is applicable for both types of contracts: habitation and commercial.

 If the rental contract allows for yearly rental updates, the landlord must inform the tenant by registered letter of the intention to increase the rent.
 This should be done after the publication of the law, which normally occurs each year in October and needs to be done with a minimum of 30 days’ notice.
 The new rent should start in January.

 The first rent update should only be done after 1 year of the contract.